 Add more wood to the smoker as needed.
 There doesn't have to be constant smoke rolling out of your smoker.
 Two or thee additions may be all you need.
 With experience you'll figure out just how much wood it takes to satisfy your personal taste.

-Ribs can take anywhere from 3 to 6 hours to smoke.
+Ribs can take anywhere from three to six hours to smoke.
 Variables such as smoker temperature, type of smoker used, outdoor temperature, wind conditions, and the temperature of the ribs when they go in the smoker will all affect smoking time.

 The best way to determine when the ribs are done is to test the texture and consistency of the rib meat.
 There are three or four different ways to do this.